-Completed in 1914 by architect Benjamin G. MacDougal, the structure was originally known as the Federal Realty Building.
-Its resemblance to the thin-profiled Flatiron Building in New York is due to its location on a small island of land amidt a tight intersection of roads.
+Completed in 1914 by architect Benjamin Geer McDougall, the structure was originally known as the Federal Realty Building.
+Its resemblance to the thin-profiled Flatiron Building in New York is due to its location on a small triangle of land amid a tight intersection of roads.
 The intersection on which it sits was once a stop along the old Bay Area Transit System, the Key System, for several lines that ran along Telegraph and Broadway in the 1930’s.
 The Key System Building itself is a few blocks south along Broadway, empty and boarded up.

 Although no hard evidence has ever surfaced, rumor has it a speakeasy once operated out of the basement during the prohibition era.
 It’s not difficult to imagine drunkards stumbling out of the building and onto a transit car, rattling away into the night.

-Recently empty, where a peak through a broken window or the glass of the heavy door showed a beautiful chandelier and ornate details on the walls, the historic building now houses prominent offices architectural and engineering firms JRDV Architects and TJC and Associates, Inc. as well as Carrington Orthodontic Center.
-In June 2015, the United Nations Foundation commissioned Bay Area street artist Zo Ziegler to create a mural on the Cathedral Building’s north-facing wall.
-The mural commemorates the signing of the United Nations Charter in San Francisco, California on June 26, 1945.
+The historic building now houses offices of prominent architectural and engineering firms JRDV Architects and TJC and Associates, Inc. as well as Carrington Orthodontic Center.
+In June 2015, the United Nations Foundation commissioned Bay Area street artist Zio Ziegler to create a mural on the Cathedral Building’s north-facing wall.
+The mural features a figure releasing doves of peace, which commemorates the signing of the United Nations Charter in San Francisco, California on June 26, 1945.

-You can admire the building from the Lantham square, the plaza right in front.
+You can admire the building from Latham Square, the plaza right in front.

 Know Before You Go

-At the Corner of Telegraph and Broadway, between the 12th Street and 19th Street BART stations.
+At the intersection of Telegraph and Broadway, between the 12th Street and 19th Street BART stations.